huggingface/optimum-benchmark/README.md

 ## TODO
 - [x] Add support for sparse inputs (zeros in the attention mask)
-- [ ] Add support for onnxruntime optimizations (graph optimization, quantization, etc.)
+- [ ] Add support for omptimum optimizations (graph optimization, quantization, etc.)
 - [ ] Add support for other model inputs (pixels, decoder_inputs, etc.)
 - [ ] Add support for more metrics (memory usage, node execution time, etc.)
-- [ ] Gather report data from an experiment and visualize it
+- [ ] Gather report data from an experiment directory.
+- [ ] Visualize the report data.
 - [ ] ...